GioCura/Frontend-Mentor-Projects/Junior/Pricing-Component-With-Toggle/README.md

 I also discovered that I didn't need to use absolute positioning anymore as long as I gave a set height to the nesting element of both prices.
 The `transform` takes care of the rest.

+Additionally, to accurately depict the gradient, I learned that I had to give it a direction of `to right`.

 ### Continued development

 - It'd help me to do more challenges involving JS.

+- I need more practice with the different gradient settings.

 ### Useful resources